Investigating Robot Control Policy Learning for Autonomous X-ray-guided Spine Procedures: Results

 \section{Results}

-We evaluate our model across the following categories: (1) quantitative accuracy and safety on held-out synthetic cases from NMDID~\cite{edgar2020_NMDID}, (2) agreement with safe generated plans, and (3) qualitative generalization to radiographs rendered from unseen CTs with fractured and unfractured vertebrae~\cite{loffler_vertebral_2020}.
-Finally we report ablations on input views as well as rollout and examine sim-to-real feasibility on a small dataset of real X-rays.
+We evaluate the proposed policy across multiple categories to characterize both its performance and limitations.
+First, we assess safety and first-pass success on held-out synthetic cases from the NMDID dataset~\cite{edgar2020_NMDID} using a clinically motivated grading scheme.
+Second, we quantify geometric accuracy by comparing predicted trajectories against safe reference plans, reporting entry-point and angular deviations.
+Third, we evaluate generalization to anatomically challenging cases using unseen CTs with vertebral fractures~\cite{loffler_vertebral_2020}.
+We then analyze sensitivity to initialization and input configuration through ablation studies.
+Finally, we examine preliminary sim-to-real feasibility via rollouts on a small set of real bi-planar X-rays.